tenebrousedge/shell_guide/shell_guide.md

 #### Bash Bashing

 Bash as a programming language is primitive and ugly as sin, but it will probably run on any Unix-based system without modification.
 If you really need to be sure of the broadest possible compatibility, there's an even more primitive version of Bash called POSIX, of which you need to know only that it exists and that if you have to worry about what exactly it is you should probably seek another solution.

+#### Prezto

+Prezto is pretty, fast, easily configurable, and for the most part user friendly.
+It does neat things like tab-autocompletion for git branches (and almost everything else you can think of), syntax highlighting as you type, and powerful history tools.

 ## Navigation